 Probation constitutes a warning of insufficient progress.
-In order to remain in good academic standing, the graduate student must maintain a grade point average of 3.0 (B).
-The grade point average considered for academic progress is the GPA of the current program.
-The grade point averages from previous degrees at LMU may not be averaged into the current GPA.
-A student whose cumulative GPA falls below a 3.0 in a given semester is placed on probation the following semester.
-A student whose cumulative GPA falls below a 3.0 (B) for two successive terms will be suspended and is no longer eligible to participate in the graduate degree program.
+In order to remain in good academic standing, the graduate student must maintain a grade point average of 3.0 terms will be suspended and is no longer eligible to participate in the graduate degree program.
 Students who receive a second grade of "C" or below, regardless of their cumulative GPA, will be issued a probation letter in order to notify them that a third grade of "C" or below will result in dismissal from their respective academic program.
 The permanent academic record in its entirety will be used when evaluating academic probation or dismissal.
 These conditions apply to all MBA, MSBA, and DBA students.